DranovEgor/lstm-yandex-stocks/README.md

 poetry run mlflow server --host 127.0.0.1 --port 8080
 ```

 Running train process.
-If you're unable to load the MLflow tracking server, you can bypass this step and proceed directly to model inference using pre-trained models.
+If you're unable to load the MLFlow tracking server, you can bypass this step and proceed directly to model inference using pre-trained models.
 Running MLFlow may take some time.

 ```sh
 # Training